cristiklein/simpy/docs/simpy_intro/basic_concepts.rst

 process interactions (we will cover that in the next section, so we will ignore it for now).

-Finally, we start the simulation by calling :func:`simulate()` and passing the environment as well as an end time to it.
+Finally, we start the simulation by calling meth:`Environment.simulate()` and passing the environment as well as an end time to it.

 What's Next?